Nexus Install Guide Manage License Buy Now

 2. Click an empty slot → Load VST3 Plug-in.

-3. Select Noiseforge Omni or Noiseforge Apex from the list.
+3. Pick Noiseforge Nexus from the list.

-💡 Alternatives to BlueCat PatchWork
+💡 Alternatives

 macOS VST3 & AU DAWs